NateDawg90/aNSR/README.md

 ![create_question](docs/screenshots/create-question.png)

-User's will be able to create their own questions with at least 2 answers for others vote on.
+Users are able to create their own questions with at least 2 answers for others to vote on.
 Questions are then saved to the database upon creation and appear on the questions feed.

 ### Question news feed

 ![question_news_feed](docs/screenshots/question-feed.png)

-All of the questions will be rendered into the a UITableView for display Questions along with the first two answers are rendered on the 'news feed' home page.
-It is here users may browse all the questions in our database or add a question of their own and may click on each question for further detail.
+All of the questions are rendered into the a UITableView for display.
+Questions along with the first two answers are rendered on the 'news feed' home page.
+Here users may browse all the questions in our database or add a question of their own.
+They may click on each question for further detail.

-###Question Detail
+### Question Detail

 ![question_detail_view](docs/screenshots/detail-view.png)

 #### Votes

-2 or more answer choices on the question will be rendered to the question detail page.
+All answer choices on the question will be rendered to the question detail page.
-User able to vote for the answer by clicking on the the answer button.
+Users are able to vote for an answer by clicking on the the answer button.
 The bar chart and pie chart will be updated after the user votes.

 #### Bar graph and Pie charts
-Votes are rendered onto the question detail view page in two forms.
-A bar graph showing the total votes per answer and a pie chart showing the percentage of votes for each answer.
+Votes are rendered onto the question detail view page in two forms: A bar graph showing the total votes per answer, and a pie chart showing the percentage of votes for each answer.
 Both of the charts are rendered with Charts, an open source UI library.

 ```